Jutho/StridedViews.jl/README.md

 size(A,i)*stride(A,i)`.
 Instead of overloading `reshape`, Strided.jl provides a separate function `sreshape` which returns a `StridedView` over the same parent data, or throws a runtime error if this is impossible.

+### News

+Since StridedViews v0.4.0, the `StridedView` type attempts to generate less specializations by normalizing the parent array type.
+In particular, for `DenseArray` parents we attempt to reshape the parent array to a vector, and for `Memory`-based arrays (Julia v1.11+) we unpack the `Memory` object directly.
+This should improve compile times.